garethsion/UCL_RSD_Assessment_1/USAGE.md

 * Once the package has installed, it can be used from the command line with the following command:

-		greengraph --source START --destination END --step STEPS --out OUTFILE.PNG)
+		greengraph --start START --end END --steps STEPS --out OUTFILE.PNG

 * Optional arguments:

 	--help, -h		display the help message
-	--source START		The starting location, which defaults to London --destination END	The end location, which defaults to Cambridge --step STEPS		Number of steps between the start and end locations.
-Defaults to 50 --out OUT.png		Filem=name to save the plot to.
+	--start START		The starting location, which defaults to London --end END		The end location, which defaults to Cardiff --steps STEPS		Number of steps between the start and end locations.
+Defaults to 50 --out OUT.png		Filename to save the plot to.
 This saves a png to file